 The Bible however gave no space for ambiguity when Christ taught that “unless one is born again he cannot see the kingdom of God.”
-(John 3:3) For the hyper-Calvinist, you need not labor to get the second-birth experience because it is not your will to be born again but the will of God.
-If you are predestined to inherit the God’s Kingdom, His irresistible grace and unconditional election will do the trick for you.
-No matter how many decades you spent studying your Bible if your are predestined to hell, to hell you must go.
-That makes hyper-Calvinism so heretical since it accuses Christ of not loving all—not dying for all!
+(John 3:3) For the Hyper-Calvinist, you need not labor to get the second-birth experience because it is not your will to be born again but the will of God.
+If you are predestined to inherit God’s Kingdom, His irresistible grace and an unconditional election will do the trick for you.
+No matter how many decades you spent studying your Bible, if you are predestined to hell, to hell you must go.
+That makes Hyper-Calvinism so heretical since it accuses Christ of not loving all—not dying for all!

 I want to revisit my opening story in this article.
-After church, I told my children not to believe in what we have just heard that God is not affected by our behavior since it is a false teaching and therefore harmful to our Christian faith and practice.
+After church, I told my children not to believe in what we have just heard, that God is not affected by our behavior since it is false teaching and therefore harmful to our Christian faith and practice.

 Before we close, let’s examine the word of our Lord Jesus Christ in this parable in Luke 15:20-24 (the sermon text), for us to understand that the preaching mentioned above was not in accord with the Scriptures:

 God’s Love and the Prodigal Son’s Forgiveness